Filter By

 SAFE TATTOOING: A GUIDE FOR TATTOO ARTISTS

-Tattoo safety is about protecting the health of your clients by maintaining a sterile work environment, but it's also about taking care of yourself, both legally and in regards to your own health, we've outlined some of the The most critical things you need to pay attention to and use to protect yourself as much as your customers.
+Tattoo safety is about protecting the health of your clients by maintaining a sterile work environment, but it's also about taking care of yourself, both legally and in regards to your own health, we've outlined some of the most critical things you need to pay attention to and use to protect yourself as much as your customers.

 The word “safety” should have many meanings to you as a tattoo artist.
 You need to worry about your clients' safety, of course - you need to maintain a sterile work environment, wear gloves when prepping and tattooing, and much more.
 But what about protecting yourself?
 Tattooing safely also means taking precautions to avoid trouble, both legally and health-wise – precautions such as: